 Though the wide end of these lenses only differ by 1 or 2 mm, at these focal lengths that does make quite a difference in terms of angle of view and field of view as the following table shows

-Which of these superwide zooms is best for you depends somewhat on what you shoot, whether weight is an imporatnt factor and how much you want to spend.
+Which of these superwide zooms is best for you depends somewhat on what you shoot, whether weight is an important factor and how much you want to spend.
 If you shoot both APS-C digital and 1.3x and/or full frame film or digital, then the Sigma 12-24/4.5-5.6 lens has a lot of appeal since it's the only one with full frame coverage.
-The Canon is nice and wide - but expensive and EF-S mount only.
-The Tamron is small, light and wide, but the Tokina has a little more zoom range - though it's not as wide and is larger and heavier.
+The Canon is nice (USM, FTM) and wide - but expensive and EF-S mount only.
+The new Tamron 10-24 looks very interesting, having a slightly wider range than the Canon 10-22, but being almost $200 cheaper.
+As I write this (11/08) I haven't had a chance to try one out yet, but it sounds like a good lens.
 The Sigma 10-20/4-5.6 is wide and the least expensive, but a little heavier than two of the others.

 So what about the fisheyes.....see part II of this article!